 Brand development should take trust into consideration.
 You want your potential customers to trust your brand.
 They should trust that you are the right company to work with or purchase from.
 They should trust that you have the wisdom, expertise, and energy to fulfill their needs.
 Your branding and brand identity should speak directly to a target audience that has reason to trust you.
 Maybe it’s because they agree with your morals as a company.
 Maybe it’s because they just like your brand aesthetic.
 Perhaps they feel like they know you – in a distant sort of way – and they’re familiar with you thanks to, you guessed it: great branding.

 Financial value is dependent on a lot of things.
 How much revenue a business brings in, how many employees it hires, and the potential money to be made by expanding the business.
 But the brand of business also a pretty big indicator of how much a company will be worth.
 If a company already comes with a strong, organized, and concise brand platform, then that company will require less work to get off the ground, probably has a trusting and loyal customer base, and has something for their employees to work off of.
 A company that invests time in brand development can be assured of a fair sale price later on down the line.

 Employees need something to rally behind, something to get them excited about coming to work and something to believe in.
 A solid brand creates a healthy, happy work environment where employees are focused and have a central focus to drive their work.

 Customers are drawn to brands.
 For them, a brand represents many things–quality, trust, luxury, durability.
-Even generic store branded items are still a brand, albeit a brand that mostly stands on the principal of not being the nationwide brand.
+Even generic store-branded items are still a brand, albeit a brand that mostly stands on the principle of not being the nationwide brand.
 People are drawn to brands that they associate certain values – their values – with.